dansahagian/mastermind/README.md

 ## Mastermind

+This game looks best on a dark terminal background, but should work on lighter ones with minimum modification.

 ### How to run the game:
 * `pipenv install`
 * `pipenv run python mastermind.py`

 ### Rules of mastermind: